-The Nintendo Switch console goes for around $369-$400.
+The Nintendo Switch console retails for $469 – but we got ours from Costco for $429.
 Of all the current ‘family’ game consoles on the market, the Switch wins hands down.
 (We have ALL the consoles so I know what I am talking about) We play Mario Kart, Zelda and Super Mario all together and have an absolute ball.

 Who can play it?

 I would like to say that I had a blast playing with it but I was.not.allowed.
 Matt and Liv spent the whole time fighting between themselves to see who could play the longest.
 In terms of age, If you have children under the age of eight, go with the variety kit highlighted in this blog.
 Over the age of eight, you could go for the more involved Robot Kit.

 It can be a little difficult to wrap your head around how it works without getting your hands on it yourself, if you are wanting to give it a shot, I highly recommend it!
 We loved every second.